 Features of e-Business

-Discussed here are the key features of e-business that students will learn in class 11 emerging modes of business chapter:
+Discussed here are the key features of e-business that students will learn in class 11 emerging modes of the business chapter:

 - No geographical boundaries; opportunity to conduct business digitally across the world